AY2526S1-CS2103T-T09-4/tp/docs/DeveloperGuide.md

 * 2a.
 The list is empty.
 Use case ends
 * 3a.
 The given index is invalid.
     * 3a1.
 BrewBook displays an error message and informs the user of the possible valid indices.
-      Use case resumes at step 2.
+      Use case resumes at Step 2.
 * 3b.
 The given information is invalid or no information is given.
-    * 1a1.
-BrewBook displays an error message and informs the user of the invalid or missing information.
+    * 3b1BrewBook displays an error message and informs the user of the invalid or missing information.
     * Use case resumes at Step 2.

 #### UC5 - Find person(s) by keyword(s)